How to use The Empathy Set (included with each set)

 It works best in smaller groups, say 3-12.

-Each member takes a turn to share for 2-3 minutes how they have been impacted.
+Each member takes a turn to share for 2-3 minutes how they have been impacted by the situation, event or relationship.

 The person speaking has no cards.

-Divide the feelings cards among the remaining group members.
+In advance of the person speaking, divide the feelings cards among the non speaking group members.

 When the person is speaking the others are listening for feelings that match with the cards in their hand.